Leaders set the tone for front line employee behavior.

 Tips on Navigating Subcultures As A Frontline Leader

 The real question we need to ask is this: What causes subcultures to be either high-performing or low-performing.
 Moreover, how does it all relate to frontline leaders?

-After all, the frontline leader is the one influencing workplace behavior.
+After all, the frontline leader is the one influencing their front line employees’ behavior.